meredian/otus-microservices/kubernetes_2/README.md

 * Simple application (in Rust) which responses 200 OK to `GET /` and `GET /health`
 * Kubernetes manifest to deploy it as a service with Nginx ingress.
 Service is exposed as `http://arch.homework/`.

-*NOTE*: K8S deploys to namespace `meredian`.
-So you may need to apply manifests twice, since at first time some manifests may fail with `"Namespace does not exists"`.

 ## Prerequisites

 * Rust (just pick latest) for local dev